Nostrathomas0/Web_CV/README.md

 # Thomas Schwartz
 ![headshot](assets/green _triangle.jpg)

-  Thomas Schwartz is sending winds of communication around the world.
+_sending messages of hope on the winds of communication_

   **Projects, Workshops & Presentations chronologically**
 August 2019 - May 2020